 Humanitarian Development Peace & Security Human Rights UNDP is a member of the Inter-Agency Standing Committee on Humanitarian Affairs (IASC), the DAC-UN Dialogue, and co-chairs the Joint Steering Committee (JSC), to strengthen joint delivery of the Humanitarian Development Peace (HDP) nexus in action on the ground.
 UNDP's engagement has led to the delivery of a new multi-stakeholder Nexus Academy rolled out in 2022.
 UNDP is also a member of Humanitarian Country Teams where present, and participates in relevant humanitarian clusters.
 UNDP's Administrator serves as Vice-Chair of the UN Sustainable Development Group (UNSDG).
 UNDP facilitated the formulation of the UN Common Guidance on Helping Build Resilient Societies and is developing system-wide learning on resilience.
-UNDP is represented in the UN Senior Leadership Group on Disaster Risk Reduction for Resilience, which strengthens UN system-wide coherence on implementation of a risk-informed 2030 Agenda, the Sendai Framework, Paris Agreement on Climate Change, and other key international agreements.
+UNDP is represented in the UN Senior Leadership Group on Disaster Risk Reduction for Resilience.
 UNDP is a core partner to the Secretary General's new Action Agenda on Internal Displacement.
-Partnering with the UN Department of Political and Peacebuilding Affairs (DPPA) through the Joint Programme on Building National Capacities for Conflict Prevention, and the Climate Security Mechanism; with the Department of Peace Operations (DPO) through co-chairing the Global Focal Point for the Rule of Law and the Inter-Agency Working Group on Disarmament, Demobilization and Reintegration (IAWG-DDR); with the UN Office of Counterterrorism (UNOCT) co-leading on Preventing Violent Extremism; and advancing the WPS agenda, as a member of the WPS Humanitarian Action Coalition.
+UNDP's presence on the ground makes it a key contributor to UN development planning and prioritization processes at country level, including the UNSCDF processes.
+Partnering with the UN Department of Political and Peacebuilding Affairs (DPPA) through the Joint Programme on Building National Capacities for Conflict Prevention, and the Climate Security Mechanism; with the Department of Peace Operations (DPO) through co-chairing the Global Focal Point for the Rule of Law and the Inter-Agency Working Group on Disarmament, Demobilization and Reintegration (IAWG- DDR); with the UN Office of Counterterrorism (UNOCT) co-leading on Preventing Violent Extremism; and advancing the WPS agenda, as a member of the WPS Humanitarian Action Coalition.
 UNDP co-chairs the Regional Monthly Reviews (RMR), established under "Human Rights Up Font" initiative, and contributes recommendations to the UN Executive Committee/Deputies Committee (EC/DC) processes.
 UNDP's works with OHCHR and the UN Human Rights Mainstreaming Mechanism, answering the Secretary-General's Call to Action for Human Rights.
 UNDP is putting in place its first corporate strategy and action plan for human rights and development across the organization.